avelino/liquidluck/docs/index.rst

 Bug Report
 ------------

-We keep a issue tracker at GitHub_, you can report bug by openning a new issue.
+We keep a issue tracker at GitHub_, you can report bugs by `openning a new issue`_.
 If you want any help, please contact lepture@me.com , English and Chinese are accepted.

 .. _GitHub: https://github.com/lepture/liquidluck/issues
+.. _`openning a new issue`: https://github.com/lepture/liquidluck/issues/new